wp-plugins/cookie-law-info/readme.txt

 Coming soon:

+* Visitors can edit cookie settings
+* An option to block Google Analytics cookies (should you wish to)
+* Option to block WordPress comment cookies
+* Able to switch off dropdown tab (once the header is dismissed it will no longer be shown)
 * Shortcode to construct a nicely-styled 'Privacy & Cookie Policy'
 * Language translations
 * New fonts, styles and animations
 * Option to show in footer

+If you have a feature request please get in touch, I'll be happy to review it.

 [Read more about the EU Cookie Law](http://www.cookielawinfo.com/ "More information about the EU Cookie Law")